LogtalkDotOrg/logtalk3/manuals/_sources/devtools/code_metrics.rst.txt

   rigidity of an entity.
 Ranging from 0.0 to 1.0, with 0.0 indicating a fully concrete entity and 1.0 indicating a fully abstract entity.

-The dependencies count include direct entity relations plus predicate calls or dynamic updates to predicates in external objects or categories.
+The dependencies count includes direct entity relations plus predicate calls or dynamic updates to predicates in external objects or categories.